September 28, 2020

 3- Let Them Feel Secure

 A weighted blanket can ease anxiety, and lowered lights and soft pillows can also help.
-If a white or pink noise machine isn’t distracting, it can also lull their minds into restfulness.
+If a white or pink noise machine isn’t distracting, it can also lull their minds into restfulness and reduce anxiety.

 4- Read With Them